wajeshubham/dwitter/README.md

 ## Add ether to your wallet

 You can add ether in your wallet fro free.
-To add ether to your wallet on the Robsten network, you can use the following link:
+To add ether to your wallet on the Ropsten network, you can use the following link:

 https://faucet.egorfine.com/